Florida Man Chooses A Questionable Shoot

 Frequently Asked Questions

-What are the legal risks of using deadly force for property defense?
+What are the legal risks of using deadly force to defend property in Florida?

-What is the best way to keep a firearm for home defense?
+What is the recommended way to keep a firearm ready for home defense?

-For home defense, it's recommended to keep your firearm readily accessible, ideally in a holster.
-This ensures control and allows you to potentially use physical force if necessary without the added complexity of managing a drawn weapon.
+According to John Correia of Active Self Protection, it's advisable to keep a home defense firearm in a holster.
+This allows for better control and the ability to transition to physical force if necessary, without the added complexity of managing a drawn weapon simultaneously during a confrontation.

 Related News